 There are only really two possibilities.
 The teacher next door will either be worse than I thought or just the most beautiful colleague to partner.

 I choose to love others and treat them just as well as I would like to be.

 A kind word can make all the difference.
 Even if it doesn’t, it is still better to be kind and be a friend.

 Each year my upper primary class learn what it is to do random acts of kindness.
 Each week we study how someone did an act of kindness.
 Then each student chooses someone they don’t know in class to do something kind.

-I take the time to reflect and map an outline of the year.
-I’ve started more recently to use my iPad as it’s with me all the time.
 During the first semester, I try to do a lot of curriculum planning for the whole year while assessing students needs.
-It reduces any stress, and I only have to spend two to three days writing it up as a curriculum document for the second half of the year.
+It reduces any stress, and I only have to spend 3 to 5 days in the mid-year break, writing it up as a curriculum document for the second half of the year.

-He also took the time to journal all of his worries and problems.
-He had to admit that once it was all on paper, his issues didn’t seem so daunting as they did in his head.
-Rather than focus on everything at once, journaling allowed him to prioritise, and problem solve.
+Take the time to journal any worries and problems they won’t seem so daunting as they did in your head.
+Rather than focusing on everything at once, journaling will help you to prioritise, and problem solve.